 Risk Weighted Assets, Capital Deductions, Balance Sheet, Leverage Exposure, Liquidity & Funding.

 At heart these are regulatory based measures, designed to ensure a Financial Institution remains safe and in business.
 Financial Resource Management covers a wide scope of knowledge and skills.
-The measures hold a cost for Financial Institutions, both terms of management and opportunity.
+The measures hold a cost for Financial Institutions, both in terms of management and opportunity.
 A significant amount of management time is spent measuring, reporting and making the best use of these metrics.
-We should also note the time directors spend defending there business’s use of these resources and investors comparisons with other institutions, You can only use regulatory capital once at any point in time, tie it up in lower return activity and you will have underperformance.
+We should also note the time directors spend defending their business’s use of these resources and investors comparisons with other institutions.
+You can only use regulatory capital once at any point in time, tie it up in lower return activity and you will have underperformance.

 Capital Viewpoint Offers

-- Business and desk segmentation and client reporting of resource use.
+- Business and desk segmentation and client reporting of resource use

-- Preparation of Steering Meeting data – Organise , prepare and run an effective Asset & Liability (ALCO) steering process.
+- Preparation of Steering Meeting data – organise , prepare and run an effective Asset & Liability (ALCO) steering process

-- Strategic review – Is your set-up efficiently using RWA’s, Balance Sheet Leverage and other resources.
+- Strategic review – is your set-up efficiently using RWAs, Balance Sheet Leverage and other resources

 - Tactical work to improve RWA use.
-E.g., Credit Risk, fix broken netting sets and incorrect counterpart weights, educating traders on trade choices.
+E.g., Credit Risk, fix broken netting sets and incorrect counterpart weights, educating traders on trade choices

 - Strategic medium term steering of Financial Resources.
 Seasonal assessment.
-Multiyear planning.
+Multiyear planning

-- Impact assessment and mitigation of regulatory and market change.
+- Impact assessment and mitigation of regulatory and market change

 A lack of FRM is a godsend for any competitors.
 Naivety leaves one open to resource arbitrage by others.
 A nice revenue today in exchange for high resource use for years to come, leaving a business hobbled by the millstone of legacy trades.

 A good strategy at the institution level is naturally vital for survival, but proximity to business units and work at a more detailed level is perhaps the key to optimisation.
 Care should be taken when comparing metrics across business lines.
 Preparation and accuracy of internal management numbers is not always the same across departments.
-Comparison is not always enlightening and it should not in anyone’s interest to incentivise resource hoarding.
-It takes water to grow apples and pears, but one is not necessarily preferable to the other, a world with both is a richer environment.
+Comparison is not always enlightening and it should not be in anyone’s interest to incentivise resource hoarding.
+It takes water to grow apples and pears, but one is not necessarily preferable to the other.
+A world with both is a richer environment.
 A portfolio of businesses is more robust than one alone.
-One business’s higher Balance Sheet Leverage can be balanced with another’s heavier use of Risk and RWA’s.
+One business’s higher Balance Sheet Leverage can be balanced with another’s heavier use of Risk and RWAs.

 Human factors are also important.
-There are limits to how many detailed parameters people can reasonably consider whilst still being able to win business.
+There are limits to how many detailed parameters people can reasonably consider, whilst still being able to win business.
 A comprehensive pre-deal approval process can easily achieve 100% success at filtering poor resource returns by ensuring no business at all.
 A predicament to be avoided.
 Single deal metrics should not trump long term profitable relationships.
 No revenue, no business, no point!
 FRM does though sit at the core of the increased efficiency that banks must drive just to stay in business.

 There are many ways to break broad topics down.
-Here we’ll look at three aspects to the FRM sphere, Governance, Data and Framework
+Here we’ll look at three aspects to the FRM sphere: Governance, Data and Framework

 It’s difficult to gain traction without some defined objectives.
 An intention to do more with less is effectively the direction of the goal, but a strategic description of current resource use and intended use, gives a foundation from which to move forward.
 A considered path towards the goal.
 Resource strategy needs to be part of the overall business strategy.
 Current resource use and forecasts, with the impact of regulatory changes noted, should be one of the key contributors when building a business strategy.